Jump to content

 Posted

-Had to go with the Pad See You on account of the chicken. :) I like the Good to Go meals - the Marinara with Penne is my favorite from them.
+Had to go with the Pad See You on account of the chicken. :) I like the Good to Go meals - the Pasta Marinara is my favorite from them.
 Hopefully they come out with some some chicken or beef, etc. options in the future as it would take their meals to another level for me.

 Link to comment